-The Montana Bureau of Mines and Geology's Ground-Water Investigations Program (GWIP) investigates sitespecific water-resource issues throughout Montana.
-Candidate projects are nominated to the Ground-Water Steering Committee (GWSC).
-The Committee ranks and prioritizes the nominations and assigns selected projects to GWIP.
+The Montana Bureau of Mines and Geology's Ground Water Investigation Program (GWIP) investigates sitespecific water-resource issues throughout Montana.
+Candidate projects are prioritized by the Ground Water Assessment Steering Committee (GWSC) prioritizes GWIP project nominations (MCA 85-2-525).
+The GWSC consists of representatives from state agencies and units of government that have management responsibilities related to groundwater, and organization/groups as specified in MCA 2-15-1523.